drake-nathan/js-style-kit/packages/style-kit/src/prettier/README.md

 ### Tailwind classes not sorting

-1. Ensure `tailwindPlugin: true` is set
+1. Ensure `tailwindPlugin` is set to your global css file path
-2. Verify Tailwind is installed
+2. Reload your IDE
-3. Check utility function names match your usage
+3. Run the prettier CLI to see if there's an error

 ### OXC parser issues